swampyrad/RadTechSnackPack/README.md

 # RadTechSnackPack
-A food ration addon for Hideous Destructor
+A food ration addon for Hideous Destructor.
+Includes a variety of food items you can add to your loadouts.
+Foods without codes can only be found in random spawns.

 Loadout Codes:
 - "drb" - D Ration Bar